9.5.1 Administrative Investigations and General Investigative Procedures

 Parallel Investigations

 1. The Internal Revenue Code (IRC) has both civil and criminal provisions to address abusive tax schemes.
 In certain situations, the IRS will suspend a civil investigation until the related criminal investigation is completed, in order to avoid jeopardizing the success of the criminal case.
 However, criminal and civil investigations may be conducted simultaneously with respect to ongoing, abusive tax schemes that result in significant losses to the US Treasury.
 This manual section provides special agents with guidance with respect to CI's involvement and obligations when conducting a parallel investigation.
-Internal Revenue Manual 4.32.2, The Abusive Tax Avoidance Transactions (ATAT) Process should also be consulted for detailed descriptions of the policies and procedures of both CI and the civil operating divisions with respect to parallel investigations.
+IRM 4.32.2, Abusive Transaction, The Abusive Transactions (AT) Process should also be consulted for detailed descriptions of the policies and procedures of both CI and the civil operating divisions with respect to parallel investigations.

 Policy Statement